Jalen Rose

 Jalen Anthony Rose (born January 30, 1973) is an American sports analyst and former professional basketball player.
 In college, he was a member of the University of Michigan Wolverines' "Fab Five" (along with Chris Webber, Juwan Howard, Jimmy King, and Ray Jackson) that reached the 1992 and 1993 NCAA Men's Division I Basketball Championship games as both freshmen and sophomores.

-Rose played in the National Basketball Association (NBA) as a small forward for six teams, most notably alongside Reggie Miller on the Indiana Pacers team that made three consecutive Eastern Conference finals, and reached the 2000 NBA Finals.
+Rose played in the National Basketball Association (NBA) as a small forward for six teams, most notably alongside Reggie Miller on the Indiana Pacers team that made three consecutive Eastern Conference finals and reached the 2000 NBA Finals.
 He retired in 2007 with a career average of 14.3 points, 3.8 assists and 3.5 rebounds per game.

-Rose is a sports analyst for ABC and ESPN.
-He is an analyst on NBA Countdown and Get Up!, and he was co-host of the ESPN talk show, Jalen & Jacoby, with co-host David Jacoby until late 2022.
+Rose was a sports analyst for ABC and ESPN.
+He was an analyst on NBA Countdown and Get Up!, and he co-hosted the ESPN talk show, Jalen & Jacoby, with co-host David Jacoby until late 2022.
 He is also the founder of the Jalen Rose Leadership Academy and the author of The New York Times best-seller Got to Give the People What They Want and producer of the ESPN documentary The Fab Five.

-Early life
+Early life and family

-Rose's biological father Jimmy Walker was a No. 1 overall draft pick in the NBA who started in the backcourt alongside Jerry West in the 1972 NBA All-Star Game.
-Although they eventually spoke several times over the phone, Rose never met his father in person.
-Walker died in July 2007 of lung cancer.

-Rose's mother, Jeanne, named him from a combination of his father's name, James, and his uncle's name, Leonard.
+Rose was born in Detroit, Michigan, to Jeanne Rose and Jimmy Walker, who was a No. 1 overall draft pick in the NBA who started in the backcourt alongside Jerry West in the 1972 NBA All-Star Game.
+Jeanne Rose created Jalen's name by combining his father's name, James, and his uncle's name, Leonard.
 As a result of Rose's prominence in the NCAA and NBA, Jalen became one of the most popular names for African-American boys born in the 1990s and early 2000s.
-A number of notable American athletes who began play in the 2010s are named Jalen, after Rose, including Jalen Hurts, Jalen Mayfield, Jalen Green, Jalen Suggs, and Jaylen Waddle.
+A number of notable American athletes who began play in the 2010s are named Jalen, after Rose, including Jalen Hurts, Jaylen Brown, Jalen Brunson, Jalen Green, Jalen Johnson, Jalen Suggs, and Jaylen Waddle.
 In 2021, there were 32 players with some variation of the name Jalen on rosters in the NBA, NFL, and other North American professional sports, with an additional 80 who played men's college basketball.

-Basketball career
+Jalen never met his father in person, although they eventually spoke several times over the phone.
+Walker died in July 2007 of lung cancer.

+Rose was a star athlete at Southwestern High School in Detroit.
+His teammates included future NBA players Voshon Lenard and Howard Eisley.
+Rose attained a high profile; he can be seen at a high school All-Americans camp in the documentary film Hoop Dreams.